tadast/webattle.js/README.md

 0.0.4 Added node_packages folder to git repo for easier deployment to Joynet smart node machine.
 Shootable bricks.
 FPS instead of CPU load percentage.
 Optimize for iPhone screen (No controls for iphone yet).
 Bugfixes.

 0.0.3 Added a Tank class.
 It uses prototypal inheritance to inherit from Sprite.
-Tanks now explode on collision with bullet.
+Tanks now explode on collision with shell.
 Issue when remote players were flickering using canvas backend is fixed now.

 0.0.2 Little crappy guys got angry, sat into the tanks and now shoot each other.
 All logic on the client side which makes easy to cheat (or hurt your pc) editing client side script.